-Risk Owners are required to provide six-monthly reports on the risks for which they are responsible, based on a template of questions compiled by the Risk Officer.
-These reports are summarised into key themes and form the basis of an annual Risk Report to GARCO which is then escalated to the Board.
+Risk Owners provide six-monthly updates on the risks and associated controls for which they are responsible to the Risk Officer.
+These updates are summarised into key themes and form the basis of the Risk Report provided to GARCO and the Board.